SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 ### Popularity
-38 companies reportedly use GoCD in their technology stacks according to https://stackshare.io/go-cd
+38 companies reportedly use the software in their technology stacks according to https://stackshare.io/go-cd

 ![Popularity of GoCD](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/master/images/popularity.jpg)

 ### Languages Used
 The language used to develop GoCD is Java.
 GoCD uses a dialect of Java called JRuby on Rails.
-Some parts of the server use Groovy, another dialect of Java, HTML, XML, and CSS.
+Some parts of the server use Groovy, another dialect of Java.
+Other languages include HTML, XML, and CSS.

 ![Languages Used](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/master/images/language.jpg)